saurabharch/mailcare/readme.md

 ### Prerequisites

-* To run this project, you must have PHP 7 installed.
+* To run this project, you must have PHP 7 installed and php-mailparse extension.
 * You should setup a host on your web server for your local domain.
 For this you could also configure Laravel Homestead or Valet.

 ### Step 1